GeoppGmbH/RTCM-SSR-Python-Demonstrator/README.md

 # 1. Introduction

-   The RTCM-SSR Python Demonstrator in it's current release it's a software package designed to decode RTCM-SSR binary files providing the RTCM-SSR message content in a human readable format.
+   The RTCM-SSR Python Demonstrator in its current release is a software package designed to decode RTCM-SSR binary files providing the RTCM-SSR message content in a human-readable format.
    It is developed in Python and it is aimed at providing a demo tool useful for decoding RTCM-SSR messages and translating them into Observation Space Representation (OSR),